adntgv/sell-your-own-x/tutorials/content-marketing/beehiiv-newsletter/README.md

 1.  **Navigate to Analytics:** Go to `Analytics` in your dashboard.
 2.  **Review key metrics:** Monitor your subscriber growth, open rates, click-through rates, and referral performance.
 3.  **Understand your audience:** See where your subscribers are coming from and what content they engage with most.

+### Step 6: Testing and Validation

+#### Local Testing
+(Not applicable for Beehiiv as it's a web-based platform)

+#### Manual Verification
+1.  **Test Signup Form:** Embed your Beehiiv signup form on your website (or use the hosted page) and test it by signing up with a few different email addresses.
+Verify that you receive the confirmation email (if double opt-in is enabled) and that your test subscribers appear in your Beehiiv audience.
+2.  **Preview Newsletter:** Before sending, use Beehiiv's preview function to see how your newsletter will look on desktop and mobile devices.
+Send a test email to yourself and a few colleagues to check formatting, images, and links.
+3.  **Verify Links:** Click every link within your test newsletter to ensure they are working correctly and lead to the intended destinations.
+4.  **Check Analytics Integration:** After sending your first issue, monitor the Beehiiv analytics dashboard to ensure that open rates, click-through rates, and subscriber growth are being tracked accurately.

 ## 📊 Measuring Results